Chrisos10/linear_regression_model/README.md

 - Linear Regression
 - Decision Trees
 - Random Forest

-The model was chosen basing on the lowest Root Mean Squared Error (RMSE) and was selected and saved using pickle.
+The best performing model was chosen basing on the lowest Root Mean Squared Error (RMSE) and was selected and saved using pickle.
+Linear regression model was the best.

 # Task 2: API Development